 As a result of Can-Do Kitchen, a diverse group of empowered, financially independent, entrepreneurs receive support and resources grounded in anti-racist values, contributing to Kalamazoo's economically vital community of diverse, locally-produced food options and thriving local employers.

-Current board members: Hether Frayer (chair), Rachel Bair (secretary), Rob Peterson (treasurer), Jessica Hermann-Wilmarth, Clarence Lloyd, Meka Phillips, and
+Current board members: Hether Frayer (chair), Rachel Bair (secretary), Rob Peterson (treasurer), Clarence Lloyd, Janice Scott, Jessica Hermann-Wilmarth, and Meka Phillips

 2017 Annual Report